This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 For registered designs, the third party must wait until the right has been granted before it can be challenged.
-It can then be challenged at any time in the civil courts, or the EUIPO (in the case of Community Registered Designs) or UKIPO (in respect of UK Registered Designs).
+It can then be challenged at any time in the EUIPO (in the case of Community Registered Designs) or the civil courts of UKIPO (in respect of UK Registered Designs).

 Briefly, what is the forum and the procedure for challenging each of these intellectual property rights and what are the grounds for a finding of invalidity of each of these intellectual property rights?